 General Supervision consists of scheduled visits to the site to supervise workers, deliveries, and progression throughout the period of implementation to completion.
 This includes coordinating with other professionals, such as contractors, architects, engineers, and plumbers, to ensure job success.

 Towards the end of the feedback loop, optional photorealistic renderings are provided to help the client better understand what the product will look like.
 Interior renderings can make the internal design process more effective.
 Renderings should be done to insure that the client and everyone working on the design is happy with materiality, quality of light, color, and functional aesthetics.

 Sara Al Abdullatif is a Saudi Interior Designer based in Riyadh.
-Her love of art, beauty and the balance between them started at a young age leading her to the world of interior design and architecture.
+Her love of functional beauty and the balance between them started at a young age leading her to the world of interior design and architecture.
 A strong arts and design background with a Bachelor of Science (BSc) in Interior Design Engineering from Prince Sultan University, Riyadh, Saudi Arabia.
 Well experienced in the field with a demonstrated history of working in the design industry.
 Highly accomplished in concept development, furnishings, and site supervision.
 Skilled in creating spaces that reflect how you live, both functionally and aesthetically.